Probate Q&A Series

 • Prepare detailed inventory and appraisement.

-• File periodic and final reports with the clerk.
+• File required reports or accounts with the clerk.

 Conclusion and Next Steps

-Accepting a probate commissioner appointment carries significant duties.
-Each step—from appointment and oath to asset management and final reporting—must follow North Carolina law.
+Accepting this type of estate appointment carries significant duties.
+Each step—from appointment and oath to asset management and required reporting—must follow North Carolina law.
 At Pierce Law Group, our attorneys guide you through every requirement.
 We handle bond filings, inventories, creditor notices, and final estate reports.
 Let us support you or your appointee in navigating this process efficiently.

 Contact Pierce Law Group today to discuss your probate commissioner appointment or any estate administration questions.
 Email us at intake@piercelaw.com or call (919) 341-7055.